ThomasCms/hackathon1/README.md

 ## Description

-This repository is a simple PHP MVC structure from scratch.
+This repository is a simple PHP MVC structure for an Hackathon

 It uses some cool vendors/libraries such as FastRouter (fast request php router), Twig and PHP_CodeSniffer soon.
-For this one, just a simple example where users can chose one of their databases and see tables in it.

 ## Steps